expnch/sms-snail-racing/README.md

 # SMS-Powered  Snail Racing
 Watch and cheer (by text) as 3 brave snails fight for dominance of the racetrack.
-Cheering for a snail encourages it move faster, but eventually they get distracted and slow down (so keep cheering!).
+Cheering for a snail encourages it to move faster, but eventually they get distracted and slow down (so keep cheering!).

 Entry for Zipwhip Hackathon 2020.